 Shipping Industry, the industry is often touted as the third largest sector in the export economy but how much of this is shipping insurance and chartering?

 Food, most of our food arrives by sea, so certain quarters would have you believe, raising the spectre of starvation without a strong Royal Navy, but this ignores our food exports, a growing proportion of air transport and the originator of these imports, Europe again.
 Out of the top 20 export countries, 15 are European.
-Imports from Europe account for roughly 70% of inward food trade.
-We are 60% self sufficient in all foods and 74% self sufficient in foods that can be grown here.
-It is estimated that we could become self sufficient if exports were stopped and certain foods not consumed.
+Imports from Europe account for roughly 70% of the inward food trade.
+We are 60% self-sufficient in all foods and 74% self-sufficient in foods that can be grown here.
+It is estimated that we could become self-sufficient if exports were stopped and certain foods not consumed.

-Fuel, Food production is highly reliant of energy, as is the vast majority UK economic activity.
+Fuel, Food production is highly reliant on energy, as is the vast majority of UK economic activity.
 We are oil and petrochemical products net importers and increasingly are importing large quantities of gas from Qatar.

 Goods, trade with the Far East is primarily for manufactured goods but as China evolves it may well move away from being the low wage economy that has driven its growth, manufacturing output may well move to Africa and other low wage countries.